engulsax/Grass-Snake/README.md

 # Grass-Snake
-A small script which will notify you via email if a user snoops around in a pre-decided folder.
+A python script which will notify you via email if a user snoops around in a pre-decided folder.
 You have the option to take a webcam picture and attach it the email.

 <b>Currently, this only works with gmail</b>